Using Dynamics 365 Sales from Business Central

 Sales orders that people submit in Dynamics 365 Sales will be automatically transferred to Business Central if you select the Automatically Create Sales Orders check box on the Microsoft Dynamics 365 Connection Setup page.
 Alternatively, you can manually convert submitted sales orders from Dynamics 365 Sales by using the Create in Business Central action available on Sales Orders - Dynamics 365 for Sales page.
 On such sales orders, the Name field on the original order is transferred and mapped to the External Document Number field on the sales order in Business Central.

 This can also work if the original sales order contains write-in products, meaning items or resources that are not registered in either app.
-In that case, you must fill in the Write-in Product Type and Write-in Product No. fields on the Sales & Receivables Setup page so that such non-registered product sales are mapped to a specified item/resource number for financial analysis.
+In that case, you must fill in the Write-in Product Type and Write-in Product No. fields on the Sales & Receivables Setup page so that sales of non-registered products are mapped to a specified item or resource number.

 If the description of the item on the original sales order is long, an additional sales order line of the type Comment is created to hold the full text on the sales order in Business Central.

-Updates to sales order header fields, such as Last Shipment Date or Requested Delivery Date, that are mapped in SALESORDER-ORDER Integration table mapping are periodically synchronized to Dynamics 365 Sales.
+Updates to fields on sales order headers, such as the Last Shipment Date or Requested Delivery Date fields, that are mapped in the SALESORDER-ORDER integration table mapping are periodically synchronized to Dynamics 365 Sales.
 Processes such as releasing a sales order and shipping or invoicing a sales order are posted to the sales order timeline in Dynamics 365 Sales.
 For more information, see Introduction to activity feeds.

-Periodical synchronization based on the SALESORDER-ORDER Integration table mapping will work only when sales order integration is enabled.
-For more information, see Conned to Dynamics 365 for Sales.
+Periodical synchronization based on the SALESORDER-ORDER integration table mapping will work only when sales order integration is enabled.
+For more information, see Connection settings on the Sales Connection Setup Page.
 Only sales orders created from submitted sales orders in Dynamics 365 Sales are synchronized.
 For more information, see Enable Sales Order Processing Integration.

 Handling Sales Quotes Data